Oradroc/cu-cpbs-7602/assignment03/README.md

 ## Methodologic Error Notice

-I applied nromalization prior to the splits which contributes to the high performance since the model can learn the distributions.
-THe correct method would be to normalize each to itself.
+I applied normalization prior to the splits which creates data leakage.
+The correct method would be to normalize each to itself.
 I do not have time to rerun everything, so this disclaimer will need to suffice

 ## Repository Organization